Tax Penalty Calculator

 Estimated Tax Penalty

 If you've never been self-employed, or you're new to freelancing or working as an independent contractor, it might be news to you that income taxes (and some others) in the US are actually not all paid at the end of the year.
 If you've always been an employee of a company that receives a W-2 at the end of the year, you've already had your income, Social Security and Medicare taxes automatically deducted from your paychecks.
 What you don't know is that every quarter, your employer pays quarterly taxes to the IRS.
-As a freelancer, you are your own employer, so you need to worry about paying your own taxes by the IRS 2023 estimated tax dates.
-But you also need to estimate what you owe based on your previous earnings.
+As a freelancer, you are your own employer, so you need to know the dates for estimated taxes so you can make the payments.
+You also need to estimate what you owe based on your previous earnings.
 For this, you can use the IRS Form 1040-ES.
 Failing to make accurate estimates could land you a costly fine from the IRS, like the estimated tax penalty.
-We’ll cover how to make estimated payments accurately and calculate your tax penalty amount if you do receive one using an IRS penalties and interest calculator.
+We’ll cover how to make estimated payments accurately and calculate your tax penalty amount if you do receive one using an IRS late payment penalty calculator.

 Key Takeaways: